Originally published June 2013.

 A Pot of Business Gold (Now Here’s Some Real Wealth Building Strategies!)

-For this month’s pot of gold, I’ve selected three articles that provide insights on performance feedback, the introverted behavioral style, and leadership transparency.
+For this month’s pot of gold, I’ve selected some articles that provide insights on performance feedback, the introverted behavioral style, and leadership transparency.
 I enjoyed all of them.
 I am sure you will too.
 (OK, back to your reading! )

 As an introvert, you know that you are the person that shies away from self promotion.
 Further, while you do well with your social group, you are the first to admit that you are NOT the life of the party!
 In a world where those extroverted styles can walk away with all of the goodies before you get your share, I’m sending you to Nancy Ancowitz of Psychology Today so your career can thrive.
 She’s got some excellent information for you in her article, Diversity, Inclusion, and Introverts: 3 Tips for Thriving. — Career Management/Introverted Behavioral Style